 Access to Fishing Grounds: The development of wind energy and aquaculture areas, protected marine areas and historic monuments, and other offshore ocean uses have become an even more critical issue for our industry.
 All these activities have the potential to reduce safe access to historically used fishing ground resulting in a greater concentration of fishing effort in smaller areas.
 There is a tremendous amount of overlap between the wind leases areas, wind call areas, and the current and potential future surfclam fishing grounds.
 This also has the potential to impact fishery independent survey operations.

 Other Important Issues

-The SCOQ AP would like to request that surfclam and ocean quahog AP members have two seats on Fishery Management Act Teams (FMATs) for issues related to these fisheries.
+The SCOQ AP would like to request that Fishery Management Act Teams (FMATs) be conveyed jointly with the AP for issues related to these fisheries.

 Quotas